 If you notice a water leak on a road, in a park or reserve, or on someone else’s property please let us know – giving as much information as possible about the leak (e.g. location, size).
 If the leak is on private property, we'll get in touch with the land owner to get it fixed.

-Some leaks need urgent attention and will usually be seen within 1 hour, while others can be fixed under normal response times.
-Help us identify if a leak is urgent by using this table as a guide.
-If you think a leak may be urgent please call us on 06 759 6060.
-If it's not urgent you can either call us or use the form at the bottom of this page
+Some leaks require urgent attention, while others can be fixed under normal response times.
+The following are some examples of leaks that will require urgent attention.
+If you think a leak may be urgent please call us on 06-759 6060.
+If it's not urgent you can either call us, email us on firstname.lastname@example.org or use the form at the bottom of this page.

 Water leaks that look like a kitchen tap turned on full